KiraResari/ceal-chronicler-f/Protocol.md

 - [x] Contains an overview of all characters that exists at the current point in time
 - [x] Allows creating new characters
+- [x] Characters can be saved/loaded
+- [ ] Point in Time can't be deleted if it is the first appearance of a character

 ### Character View